d3/d3-plugins/hexbin/README.md

 <a name="_hexbin" href="#_hexbin">#</a> <b>hexbin</b>(<i>points</i>)

 Evaluates the hexbin layout on the specified array of *points*, return an array of hexagonal *bins*.
-Each bin has several attributes:
+Each bin is an array containing the bin’s points, as well as some additional properties:

-* i - the x-coordinate of the bin
+* x - the x-coordinate of the bin
-* j - the y-coordinate of the bin
+* y - the y-coordinate of the bin
-* points - the array of points contained by this bin

 Bins that are empty are not omitted.
 The origin bin at ⟨0,0⟩ is in the top-left.
 The returned bins are designed to work with the layouts point and hexagon methods.